Refugee in America

 You would know why.

-These lines encapsulate the poem’s central themes of disillusionment and the weight of unspoken knowledge.
-They invite students to consider the perspectives of those who have been marginalized and to question the true meaning of freedom.
+These concluding lines encapsulate the poem’s central themes of disillusionment, the stark contrast between ideal and reality, and the profound weight of unspoken knowledge.
+They invite readers to consider the perspectives of those who have experienced systemic injustice and to question the true, lived meaning of freedom and liberty for all people.
+Discussing these lines can open up conversations about empathy, historical context, and the ongoing pursuit of true equality.

 “Refugee in America” is a deceptively simple poem that offers a profound and lasting meditation on the complexities of the American experience.
-By skillfully employing poetic devices and exploring themes of freedom, hypocrisy, and the weight of unspoken knowledge, Langston Hughes has created a work of art that continues to resonate with readers today.
+Through its concise structure, evocative imagery, and powerful thematic explorations of freedom, hypocrisy, and the weight of unspoken knowledge, Langston Hughes crafted a work of art that continues to resonate with readers.
+It reminds us that words, while beautiful, must be matched by deeds, and that true liberty is a right that must be extended to every individual.
+This poem serves as a timeless call for reflection, empathy, and a deeper understanding of the journey towards a more just and equitable world.